anchore/anchore-charts/stable/enterprise/README.md

 > **Note**: For migration steps from an Anchore Engine Helm chart deployment, refer to the [Migrating to the Anchore Enterprise Helm Chart](#migrating-to-the-anchore-enterprise-helm-chart) section.

 This guide covers deploying Anchore Enterprise on a Kubernetes cluster with the default configuration.
-For production deployments, refer to the [Configuration](#configuration) section for additional guidance.
+Refer to the [Configuration](#configuration) section for additional guidance on production deployments.

 1. **Create a Kubernetes Secret for License File**: Generate a Kubernetes secret to store your Anchore Enterprise license file.